 At her first Chet Atkins-produced session, Smith recorded Anderson's "Once a Day."
 It became an instant number one hit, propelling her from meager beginnings to instant stardom.

 It wasn't all wine and roses from there.
 Smith hated unsavory elements of the music business, from the unscrupulous behavior of DJs and club owners she'd encounter on the road to her favorite country stars' self-destructive habits.
 Past pains, professional frustration, and personal life struggles put real feeling behind such country hits as "Then and Only Then" (1965), "I Can't Remember" (1965), "If I Talk to Him" (1965), "Nobody But a Fool (Would Love You)" (1966), "Ain't Had No Lovin" (1966), "Cincinnati, Ohio" (1967), "Ribbon of Darkness" (1969), "You and Your Sweet Love (1969), "I Never Once Stopped Loving You" (1970), "Just One Time" (1971), "If It Ain't Love (Let's Leave It Alone)" (1972) and others.

 "God is Abundant"

-Her self-titled 1998 comeback album on Warner Brothers Records–just her second full-length release since 1978 — was co-produced by Marty Stuart.
+Her self-titled 1998 comeback album on Warner Brothers Records--just her second full-length release since 1978 -- was co-produced by Marty Stuart.
 The two country singers married the prior year.
-Since then, the couple have bolstered each other’s careers as co-stars of The Marty Stuart Show and as two of the most visible ambassadors for old-time country music.
+Since then, the couple has bolstered each other's careers as co-stars of The Marty Stuart Show and as two of the most visible ambassadors for old-time country music.